jaydipjsuvagiya/jaydipjsuvagiya/README.md

 I spend most of my time in making stuff using Html, Css and JS.

 Currently looking forwards to contribute to open source projects to giving back to the community.
 I already created a local community of frontend developers around my city to build a nice base for developers to help each other.

+failing fast and fixing fast and result over reasons is my main quality.

 Would like to know about me more? reach out to me via [twitter](https://twitter.com/jaydipjsuvagiya), [linkedin](https://www.linkedin.com/in/jaydipjsuvagiya/)